PsichiX/Unreal-Systems-Architecture/README.md

-For now until plugin gets accepted into Epic Marketplace, you should download plugins ZIP files from [Releases page](https://github.com/PsichiX/Unreal-Systems-Architecture/releases) and unpack them in `Plugins` folder of your game project.
+For now until plugin gets accepted into Epic Marketplace, you should download plugins ZIP files from [Releases page](https://github.com/PsichiX/Unreal-Systems-Architecture/releases) and unpack them in `Plugins` folder of your game project, enable plugins in game `.uproject` file and recompile game project (basically follow 3rd-party plugins installation rules).

 ## Quick showcase